GlobetrotterG/mega-man-memory-game/README.md

 >Though all incarnations of Mega Man feature unique stories, settings, and characters, they share several common features.
 All main Mega Man games released prior to 1997 are side-scrolling action platformers.
 The player character must fight through the levels using Mega Man's "Mega Buster"—a cannon attached to his arm—to shoot the robotic enemies inhabiting his environment.
 When Mega Man was released in 1987, the characteristic that made it revolutionary was the choice given to the player of which robot master to attempt first.
 After defeating a Robot Master—the boss of a level—Mega Man gains the ability to use that Robot Master's special weapon.

-The First ever [Mega Man 1](https://en.wikipedia.org/wiki/Mega_Man_(1987_video_game)) had so much influence with my love for the game, and have even downloaded a Mega Man game app on Google Play.
+The First-ever [Mega Man 1](https://en.wikipedia.org/wiki/Mega_Man_(1987_video_game)) had so much influence on my love for the game, and have even downloaded a Mega Man game app on Google Play.

 This game uses inspiration from a selected 5 robot characters from Mega Man 1 - 5 and Mega Man himself to complete the deck of 12 chards for this game.
-The background music, sound effects, and backdrop for the game itself have all been inspired from the game itself.
+The background music, sound effects, and backdrop for the game itself have all been inspired by the game itself.

 ## The Game characters